EU offers Google last chance in antitrust case

 | BRUSSELS

-BRUSSELS The European Union's antitrust chief on Monday ratcheted up the pressure on Google, giving it a matter of weeks to settle an investigation into allegations of anti-competitive behavior and avoid formal charges and a possible fine.
+BRUSSELS The European Union's antitrust chief on Monday ratcheted up the pressure on Google (GOOG.O), giving it a matter of weeks to settle an investigation into allegations of anti-competitive behaviour and avoid formal charges and a possible fine.

-Even if Google, the world's most popular search engine, offers concessions to resolve the issue, it will still be under the EU spotlight after fresh complaints about its Android mobile software, the top operating system for Internet-enabled smartphones.
+Even if the world's most popular search engine offers concessions to resolve the issue, it will still be under the EU spotlight following fresh complaints over its Android mobile software, the top operating system for Internet-enabled smartphones.

-The European Commission launched an investigation into Google in November 2010 after competitors, including Microsoft, accused the company of manipulating search results to promote its own advertising services while demoting those of rivals.
+The European Commission launched an investigation into Google in November 2010 after competitors, including Microsoft (MSFT.O), accused the company of manipulating search results and promoting its own advertising services while demoting rivals'.

 "I believe that these fast-moving markets would particularly benefit from a quick resolution of the competition issues identified.
 Restoring competition swiftly to the benefit of users at an early stage is always better than lengthy proceedings," Almunia told a news briefing.